-(5) Includes 4,700,000 shares purchasable by Inco Securities Corporation ("Inco") under currently exercisable warrants.

-(6) Includes 8,506,198 shares purchasable by Apex Investment Fund II, L.P. ("Apex") under a currently exercisable warrants.

-(7) Includes 2,596,620 shares purchasable by Environmental Venture Fund, L.P. ("EVFund") under a currently exercisable warrants.

-(8) Includes 1,776,166 shares purchasable by Productivity Fund II, L.P. ("PFund") under currently exercisable warrants.

-(9) Pursuant to a voting agreement (the "Inco Voting Agreement") dated December 11, 1990, Mr. Clark, Ms. Hansson and Mr. Byrom have agreed to vote their shares of Common Stock in favor of electing a representative designated by Inco to the Company's board of directors.
+- (5) Includes 4,700,000 shares purchasable by Inco Securities Corporation ("Inco") under currently exercisable warrants. - (6) Includes 8,506,198 shares purchasable by Apex Investment Fund II, L.P. ("Apex") under a currently exercisable warrants. - (7) Includes 2,596,620 shares purchasable by Environmental Venture Fund, L.P. ("EVFund") under a currently exercisable warrants. - (8) Includes 1,776,166 shares purchasable by Productivity Fund II, L.P. ("PFund") under currently exercisable warrants. - (9) Pursuant to a voting agreement (the "Inco Voting Agreement") dated December 11, 1990, Mr. Clark, Ms. Hansson and Mr. Byrom have agreed to vote their shares of Common Stock in favor of electing a representative designated by Inco to the Company's board of directors.
 The Inco Voting Agreement remains in effect until December 11, 2000.

-(10) Pursuant to an Amended and Restated Voting Agreement (the "EPFund Voting Agreement") dated August 12, 1992, Mr. Clark, Ms. Hansson, Mr. Byrom, Apex, EVFund, and PFund have agreed to vote their shares of Common Stock in favor of electing a representative designated by Environmental Private Equity Fund II, L.P. ("EPFund") to the Company's board of directors.
+Mr. Guido is currently serving in the director position elected pursuant to this Agreement. - (10) Pursuant to an Amended and Restated Voting Agreement (the "EPFund Voting Agreement") dated August 12, 1992, Mr. Clark, Ms. Hansson, Mr. Byrom, Apex, EVFund, and PFund have agreed to vote their shares of Common Stock in favor of electing a representative designated by Environmental Private Equity Fund II, L.P. ("EPFund") to the Company's board of directors.
 The EPFund Voting Agreement remains in effect until EPFund no longer owns or has rights to acquire at least 1,301,000 shares of Common Stock, whichever is earlier.

-(11)Each of the Apex, EVFund, PFund, and EPFund (the "Apex Partnerships") is controlled through one or more partnerships.
+Mr. Middlemas is currently serving in the director position elected pursuant to this Agreement. - (11) Each of the Apex, EVFund, PFund, and EPFund (the "Apex Partnerships") is controlled through one or more partnerships.
 The persons who have or share control of such stockholders after looking through one or more intermediate partnerships are referred to herein as "ultimate general partners."
 The ultimate general partners of Apex are: First Analysis Corporation, a Delaware corporation ("FAC"), Stellar Investment Co. ("Stellar"), a corporation controlled by James A. Johnson ("Johnson"); George Middlemas ("Middlemas"); and Paul J. Renze ("Renze").
 The ultimate general partners of EVFund are: FAC; F&G Associates ("F&G"); William D. Ruckleshaus Associates, a Limited Partnership ("WDRA"); and Robertson, Stephens & Co. ("RS").
 The ultimate general partners of PFund are FAC and Bret R. Maxwell ("Maxwell").
 The ultimate general partners of EPFund are FAC, Maxwell, RS, Argentum Environmental Corporation ("AEC") and Schneur A. Genack, Inc. ("SZG").